ash1eygrace/practice/react/scoreboard/README.md

 ```

 - if a component is only receiving input from props it's best to use a functional component.
-- when you want to add state use a class component.
+- when you want to add state, use a class component.
 - You can also use stateless class components
-- (determine what's best practice for the project you're working on)
+- (determine what's best practice for the project you're working on by reading the style guide/contributing docs)
-- State updates may be asynchronous so to make sure state is updating correctly check the existing state before updating using prevState
+- State updates may be asynchronous so to make sure state is updating correctly check the existing state before updating using `prevState`

 There are two main types of state when creating a React app: